azee-rajput/origami-state-manager/README.md

 ### **Making the Store Persistent**

-By default, the store is not persistent.
-To make a store persistent, pass a store name as the second argument to the `createStore` method:
+To make a store persistent, provide a unique store name as the second argument:

 ```javascript
 export const store = createStore(initialValues, "myOSMness");